LiveSplit/LiveSplitOne/README.md

 npm run start
 ```

 A browser tab with LiveSplit One should now open.
-Alternatively you can use `npm
+Alternatively, you can use `npm
 run serve` to just host it without opening a browser tab.

 ## Browser Support